 The Orion Township Fire Department is an all-hazards Fire Department that provides fire protection and emergency medical services (EMS) to the residents, businesses, and visitors of both Orion Township and Lake Orion Village.
 The department operates out of four (4) fire stations located throughout the community from which services are provided through a combination of career and paid-on-call firefighters.

 Full-time personnel is assigned to one of three shifts that work 24 hours per shift, 7 days a week.
-Each shift is staffed with seven (7) Firefighter/EMTs, some of whom are Paramedics.
+Each shift is staffed with minimally eight (8) Firefighter/EMTs, some of whom are Paramedics.

 The Fire Department operates under the administrative leadership of the Fire Chief and is supported by an Assistant Chief, Fire Marshal, two (2) Fire Inspectors, & EMS Coordinator.
-Fire Extinguishment Division personnel are comprised of: (3) Captains - Command Officer, (3) Lieutenants, (4) Firefighter/Paramedics, and (8) Firefighter/EMTs.
-We also are supported by (9) paid-on-call Firefighters.
+Fire Extinguishment Division personnel are comprised of: (3) Captains - Command Officer, (3) Lieutenants, (12) Firefighter/Paramedics, and (12) Firefighter/EMTs.
+We also are supported by (6) part-time Firefighters.

 In addition to emergency response, personnel conducts daily training sessions on the skills, knowledge, and abilities that are expected to be performed as firefighters.
 The department shares a strong belief that the best way to fight a fire is to prevent it from ever happening.
 Through a commitment to excellence and community risk reduction, the Fire Department emphasizes a strong fire prevention program to ensure the safety of the public.
 We also provide a variety of fire and life safety services including home and business inspections, fire cause and origin investigations, public education and outreach, child safety seat inspections, and community first aid and CPR.

 As we continually strive to provide quality customer service and continual improvement, we would like to Thank You, the residents, and elected officials for the continued support of your Fire Department.